modelica/newsletter/_2023-MC/TLK Energy.md

 When?
 October 10, 2023, approx. 3:45pm - 4:15pm<br>
 Where?
 Room Carbon

 Visit us at the conference for a face-to-face meeting.
-We look forward to discussing your use cases and demonstrating our tools
+We look forward to discussing your use cases and demonstrating our tools.